-The golden mockorange, a variety of Philadelphus coronarius, is characterized by its intense golden-yellow foliage which retains its color well throughout the summer if grown in full sunlight.
-It is a more drawf, compact, slower growing shrub than its parent form, attaining an ultimate height of about five feet.
-Its bright yellow foliage, entering into such strong contrast with most green-leaved shrubs, makes it a very appropriate plant for accenuating points or lines in formal design but extremely difficult to harmonize in most informal or naturalistic plantings.
+The Golden Mockorange, a variety of Philadelphus coronarius, is characterized by its intense golden-yellow foliage which retains its color well throughout the summer if grown in full sunlight.
+It is a more dwarf, compact, slower growing shrub than its parent form, attaining an ultimate height of about five feet.
+Its bright yellow foliage, entering into such strong contrast with most green-leaved shrubs, makes it a very appropriate plant for accenuating points or lines in formal design but extremely difficult to harmonize in more naturalistic plantings.